niplav/site/pergraphs.md

 Euler cycles and Hamilton cycles, decomposing into rhizomes, enforcing some kind of hierarchy/partial hierarchy?

-Bijection with the directed graphs?
+Bijection/injection with the directed graphs?
 Needs to blow up the directed graphs.

 ### Counting